 Mixing ungrouping with grouping

-You can have ungrouping rules coexist alongside grouping rules.
-Ungrouping rules take precedence over (AKA override) grouping rules.
-For instance, this ungrouping rule:
+Ungrouping rules coexist alongside grouping rules.
+Ungrouping rules take precedence over (AKA override) any grouping rules.
+For example take the following combination:

 Will cause the following two pages to appear as